dps/recipes/recipe-8-hour-lamb-shoulder.md

 Serving
 -------
 Remaining stock/wine can be reduced to a gravy and served over the lamb on a bed of the vegetables.
 The lamb will be so tender that it will come easily away from the bone.
-Can be served family style at the table with tongs or similar and each diner can serve their own portion.
+Can be served family style at the table with tongs or similar and each diner can tear off their own portion.